kitsunekyo/ISP-SpeedTest-Logger/server/README.md

 ### Run API (optional)

+> WARNING: If the api is running, it will lock the database file.
+Which means that the schedule.js wont be able to write to the db. #todo

 Run the API by running `node .` in this directory.
 This will allow you to perform http requests to read test results on `localhost:3000/speedtest`

 GET `/speedtest`: lists results as array